chenjianjx/dpp/doc/planning.md

 * Test fixture:
     * Create a dynamo table
     * Insert tons of records so that pagination will be there
-    * The columns in every record should include all kinds of dynamo types, but the order is random
+    * The columns in every record should include all kinds of dynamo types
 * Test step
     * Run it.
 Expecting no error and all records are printed